-This document describes the algorithms used to calibrate VIR raw (EDR) data in physical units (RDR, spectral radiance), in order to give to the final user a detailed view of the method used to remove instrumental effects on the data.

-A complete calibration campaign of VIR was performed at channel level in Selex Galileo (SG), Florence, immediately after integration and before delivery to Orbital for assemblage on the Dawn spacecraft.
+This document describes the algorithms used to calibrate VIR raw (EDR) data in physical units (RDR, spectral radiance), in order to give to the final user a detailed view of the methods used to remove instrumental effects on the data.
+A complete calibration campaign of VIR was performed at the channel level in Selex Galileo (SG), Florence by using a variety of calibration facility setups.
+These calibrations were performed immediately after instrument assembly and before delivery to Orbital for integration with the Dawn spacecraft.
+The SG calibration included spectral, geometrical, flat-field and radiometric measurements as well as characterization of the detectors performance (including defective pixels, linearity and dark current at various operative temperatures), the instrumental thermomechanical stability, the data-commanding-telemetry handling and electrical interfaces.
+A description of the methods used and results of these tests are described in De Sanctis et al. (2010).

-In the SG calibration facilities were performed spectral, geometrical, flat-field and radiometric measurements. thanks to different measurements setups.
-A description of the methods used and results of these tests is described in De Sanctis et al. (2010).
-Furthermore in this phase were characterized the focal planes performances (including defective pixels, linearity and dark current at various operative temperatures), the instrumental thermomechanical stability, the data-commanding-telemetry handling and electrical interfaces.
-In section 2 is described the experimental setup used for pre-lauch calibrations at SG; section 3 is devoted to the description of the spectral calibration; geometrical calibration is included in section 4; flat-field is described in section 5; section 6 contains a description of radiometric calibration; section 7 is about the internal calibration procedure and finally section 8 explain the algorithms used to convert raw data in spectral radiance or reflectance.
+Section 2 describes the experimental setup used for pre-lauch calibrations at SG; section 3 is devoted to the description of the spectral calibration; geometrical calibration is included in section 4; flat-field is described in section 5; section 6 contains a description of radiometric calibration; section 7 is about the internal calibration procedure and finally section 8 explain the algorithms used to convert raw data in spectral radiance or reflectance.